Xiaohan5349/approw-docs-v1/docs/en/guides/basics/console/README.md

     content: Console Overview
 ---

-# Console Overview
+# Console Overview1

 <LastUpdated/>

 The console is where you can manage manage all aspects of your Approw resource and configuration.

-In [Approw Console](https://console.authing.cn/console/userpool), you can configure and modify Approw's resources, users and other information.
+In [Approw Console](https://console.approw.com/console/userpool), you can configure and modify Approw's resources, users and other information.

 ![](./images/console-1.png)